sudorandom/kmcd.dev/content/posts/2023/how_i_learned_to_code/index.md

-+++
+---
-categories = ["random"]
+categories: ["random"]
-tags = ["learning", "programming"] date = "2023-08-12"
+tags: ["learning", "programming"]
+date: "2023-08-12"
-description = "This is a small post that discusses how I learned computer programming, from cheating at calculator games to anime fan site to a handmade content management system." cover = "thumbnail.jpg" images = ["/posts/how-i-learned-to-code/thumbnail.jpg"] featured = "thumbnail.jpg" linktitle = "" title = "How I learned to code" slug = "how-i-learned-to-code" type = "posts"
+description: "This is a small post that discusses how I learned computer programming, from cheating at calculator games to anime fan site to a handmade content management system."
-+++
+cover: "thumbnail.jpg"
+images: ["/posts/how-i-learned-to-code/thumbnail.jpg"]
+featured: "thumbnail.jpg"
+linktitle: ""
+title: "How I learned to code"
+slug: "how-i-learned-to-code"
+type: "posts"
+devtoSkip: true
+---

 Writing about this subject is weird to me.
 I am a programmer.
 I get paid to turn caffeine into software... but I feel like I am clueless when it comes to explaining to other people how to get started doing what I do.
 I learned to program for incredibly silly reasons.
 Here are a few of my wonderful early projects: